parallelvirtualcluster/pvc/docs/manuals/daemon.md

 The action to take regarding VMs once a node fencing *fails*, i.e. the IPMI command to restart the node reports a failure.
 Can be one of `None`, to perform no action and the default, or `migrate` to migrate and start all failed VMs on other nodes.

 **WARNING:** This functionality is potentially **dangerous** and can result in data loss or corruption in the VM disks; the post-fence migration process *explicitly clears RBD locks on the disk volumes*.
-It is designed only for specific and advanced usecases, such as servers that do not reliably report IPMI responses or servers without IPMI (not recommended; see the [cluster architecture documentation](/architecture/cluster)).
+It is designed only for specific and advanced use-cases, such as servers that do not reliably report IPMI responses or servers without IPMI (not recommended; see the [cluster architecture documentation](/architecture/cluster)).
 If this is set to `migrate`, the `suicide_intervals` **must** be set to provide at least some guarantee that the VMs on the node will actually be terminated before this condition triggers.
 The administrator should think very carefully about their setup and potential failure modes before enabling this option.

 #### `system` → `fencing` → `ipmi` → `host`